Best Brokerages for Investing in US Stocks - How to Buy US Stocks

 Why U.S. Stocks?

-Just imagine the vast geographical reach companies in the U.S. have against companies in Singapore.Â
+Just imagine the vast geographical reach of U.S. companies against Singapore companies.Â

 A quick Google search shows Singapore’s landmass is 721.5 km² while that of the US is 9.834 million km².Â

-As for population size, Singapore has 5.6 million people while the U.S. has roughly 60 times more people at 334.5 million, the third most populous country globally, behind China and India.Â
+As for population size, Singapore has 5.6 million people, while the U.S. has roughly 60 times more people at 334.5 million, the third most populous country globally, behind China and India.Â

 Those statistics show just how much growth companies in the U.S. have.Â